fuchenxu2008/Hyper-PopClip-Alfred-Extension/README.md

 However, it is built based on **Node.js** using [Electron](https://electron.atom.io) which does not come with AppleScript support like [iTerm](http://www.iterm2.com) does.

-So I took a detour, utiliseing an alternative.
+So I took a detour, utilizing an alternative.

 ## Result